roycocup/java-chat/README.md

 ## Roadmap
-- Make a server and client in separate threads.
+- Create a dummy client for testing
 - The server node should be able to see all nodes in network
 - Client should be able to connect to any of the nodes
 - Switch UI to JavaFX